lab-mullon/lab-mullon.github.io/_courses/SummerSchool.md

 Registration is now open for the 2026 edition, taking place from **31 August to 5 September 2026**.
 Applications are open until **27 June 2026**, with scholarships available for eligible students from OECD DAC ODA recipient countries, for which the application deadline is **15 May 2026**.

 <h3 class="font-weight-bold spanborder"><span>2025 Edition </span></h3>

+The **Summer School 2025** took place from 1–6 September at the University of Lausanne, bringing together 25 international students.
+Lectures were given by Prof. Charles Mullon, with support from teaching assistants Ewan Flintham, Iris Prigent, Thomas Lesaffre, and Vítor Sudbrack.
+Research seminars were also delivered by Prof. Sara Mitri and Prof. Laurent Lehmann.

 <div style="display:flex; justify-content:center; flex-direction:column; align-items:center;">
   <img src="/assets/images/MEB2025_photo2.jpg" alt="Photo 2" style="width:80%; margin-bottom: 10px">